akriegler/PrimitivePose-Annotation-Tool/README.md

-# PrimitivePose-Annotation-Tool: A Tool to Annotate 6DoF Pose of Arbitrary Objects from RGB Images of Uncalibrated Cameras
+# PrimitivePose Annotation-Tool: A Tool to Annotate 6DoF Pose of Arbitrary Objects from RGB Images of Uncalibrated Cameras

 ### Introduction
 We publish the annotation tool for PrimitivePose in this project.